 Nu Bride founder Nova Reid is a diversity consultant and wedding planner who has been featured on BBC, SKY News, Huffington Post and various wedding blogs promoting the need for greater diversity and representation in the UK wedding industry.
 Nu Bride targets modern millennial and multicultural couples looking for wedding inspiration or wedding planning guidance.
 The blog also offers advice and featured content on parenting, relationships, health and wellbeing and more.
 I highly recommend this blog!

 Rock n Roll Bride founder Kat Williams describes her hugely popular wedding blog as the ultimate guide for alternative brides.
-As well as being an inspirational blog full of alternative and diverse real wedding photo galleries, Rock n Roll Bride is also a bi-monthly magazine.
-In January 2019 Kat will also release her first book Rock n Roll Bride: The Ultimate Guide for Alternative Brides.
+As well as being an inspirational wedding blog full of alternative and diverse real wedding photo galleries, Rock n Roll Bride is also a bi-monthly magazine.
+Earlier this year, Kat released her first book Rock n Roll Bride: The Ultimate Guide for Alternative Brides.
 This is one of my top three London wedding blogs alongside Love My Dress and Rock My Wedding.
 Take a look at Alisa & Ben‘s Halloween themed wedding at Shoreditch Studios on Rock N Roll Bride.
 I look forward to featuring more Shoreditch wedding couples on the blog soon!

 Charlotte O’Shea’s hugely popular wedding blog Rock My Wedding is one of the best online resources for wedding inspiration with an endless supply of beautiful real wedding galleries.
 Each real wedding post includes a breakdown of all the suppliers and a personal interview with couples reflecting on their wedding.
 If you have not got time to look through all the galleries, highlights are available in Rock My Wedding’s podcasts which you can stream on Spotify or download via iTunes or Google.

-Rock My Wedding have featured several weddings in our venues too!
+Rock My Wedding have featured several weddings in our Shoreditch wedding venues too!

 Rock My Wedding - Anne & Chris (pictured)